 Security is the primary concern for Helio.
 We set the highest possible standards for protocol security and user safety

 When you participate in Web3 activities such as buying NFTs, investing in DeFi or using payment solutions such as Helio, you are exposed to certain risks.
-As a Web3 user you can mitigate these risks with best practices (and we write about these frequently on our blog).
+As a Web3 user you can mitigate these risks with best practices.
 In addition to your personal security, it's our job to help you understand the technical risks of using Helio and how we mitigate them.

 Helio offers merchant verification (KYC) and various safety tools to help you make & accept payments with peace of mind.
 Learn more here: